stacyrays/alma-assessment-stace/HowToUseApp.md

 5. Now go back to the main page, login as admin with credentials above.
 6. See the list page and you should see that a new row of the new user has been added at the bottom.

 There is more I would definitely like to do, but time did not allow.
-Such as better attention to styling detail and creating some tests.
+Such as better attention to styling detail and creating some tests, and doing some component clean up.

 Thank you for allowing me the opportunity to take the challenge!